-The Insulator No.12 has two grooves whereas the No.11 has a single groove.
-Made of brown earthenware or white porcelain, this type of insulator was used when a pair of wires passed through but didn't terminate.
-In the top right example the upper pair of wires would have terminated here and the lower pair passed by.
+The Insulator No.3 has two grooves whereas the No.2 has a single groove.
+Made of brown earthenware, white porcelain or black unbreakable composite material, this type of insulator was used when a pair of wires passed through but didn't terminate.

 Locally there are many examples of single insulators screwed onto spindles carrying a dropwire clamp.
 I am guessing these were used in lieu of a bracket No.22 for dropwires.